ndexondeck/lauditor/README.md

 namespace App\Ndexondeck\Lauditor;
 ```

-Similar, do the same for the following if published
+Similar, do the same for the following
-1) app/BaseModel.php
+1) app/BaseModel.php (required)
+1) app/Module.php (required)
+1) app/Task.php (required)
+1) app/Permission.php (required)
+1) app/PermissionAuthorizer.php (required)
 1) app/Group.php
 1) app/Login.php
-1) app/Module.php
-1) app/Permission.php
-1) app/PermissionAuthorizer.php
 1) app/Staff.php
-1) app/Task.php

 => Note that all these models will be copied from the library, to you app folder, you can do away with or modify then where necessary

-=> Furthermore, there are certain methods in the Util class that needs to be updated
+=> Furthermore, there are certain methods in the Util class that needs to be updated, please see App\Ndexondeck\Lauditor\Util form more